Singapore

 Administration of Justice (Protection) Act 2016

-While also not limited to criminal proceedings, the Singapore Parliament recently enacted an amendment to the Administration of Justice (Protection) Act 2016, which widens the range of circumstances that amount to contempt of court.
+While also not limited to criminal proceedings, in 2024, the Singapore Parliament enacted an amendment to the Administration of Justice (Protection) Act 2016, which widens the range of circumstances that amount to contempt of court.
 Under the amended legislation, the definition of contempt of court includes, among other things, conduct that ‘involves a deception on the court, or is fictitious or constitutes a mere sham’.
 Given the breadth of the language used in the provision, this may arguably create a new avenue to punish litigants who misuse AI to, for example, generate fictitious evidence.

 Data protection legislation